mubarakmayyeri/api-csv-manipulation/README.md

 - `requirements.txt`: File containing the required dependencies.
 - `datasets/`: Directory containing sample input CSV files.
 - `check_api/`: Directory containing scripts for testing the API endpoints.
-- `check_api/results/`: Directory where the result zip file will be saved.
+- `check_api/results/`: Directory where the result jspon files will be saved.

 ## Testing the API